MrChristianL/MrChristianL/README.md

 These two robots opened my eyes to many of the flaws and mistakes I made when I worked on Walter by myself.
 For comparision, what took me roughly two years to complete with Walter took only about six weeks on CarL.

-## Computational Neuroscience -- The Personal Weight It Brings
+## Computational Neuroscience
-The world of neurotechnology and neural engineering really sort of snuck up on me.
-I wasn't aware of its existence until coming to U-M, but once I found it, I knew I had to dive straight in.

-During the summer of 2019, several tragedies struck my family.
-One such tragedy was my parents and me being hit by a drunk driver.
-The crash left my mom with severe nerve damage and a nearly 100% reduction in range of motion in my mother's left arm from her elbow to her fingers.
-Neural engineering was the first time I felt hopeful about my mom getting some of her life back.
-For so long, she had been controlled by pain and has been limited in her capabilities because of what the crash did to her arm -- the freedom it took from her.
-Now was my chance to better understand, and perhaps even help, with her condition.
-It was also a unique opportunity to do a bit of that with myself, as well, as I live with epilepsy that is still a relatively new experience to me (thanks again, summer of 2019).

 To date, my crowning achievement in the field of Computational Neuroscience has been implementing a remedial version of a Bhadra-Kilgore block on a Deep Root Ganglion Neuron in an attempt to create a non-opioid solution to chronic pain.

 <img src="https://github.com/MrChristianL/MrChristianL/blob/main/images/BK_Functional.png" width="350">

-I'm currently performing additional research under Dr. Cindy Chestek at U-M's Cortical Neural Prosthetics Lab.
+I performed additional research under Dr. Cindy Chestek at U-M's Cortical Neural Prosthetics Lab.

 <!-- CONTACT -->
 ## For more information regarding the Walter Project